syntelos/lang/README.txt

 Author-Link: https://twitter.com/syntelos
 Author-Link: https://github.com/syntelos
 Content-Type: text/plain; charset=UTF-8
-Content-Length: 98
+Content-Length: 156

 Syntelos docs

 A photo walk through reflections on work in progress.

-On linux, run './eog.sh'.
+On linux, run

+  ./eog.sh

+for a page walk, and

+  ./ani.sh

+for an animated walk.